Matchmaking API

 There are multiple reasons why Game Session browsers are discouraged:

-- there are present security concerns;
+- there are security concerns;

 - the lists are always specific to the region to which a player is currently connected; and,

-- most importantly it is an antiquated design pattern and better UX options are available today.
+- most importantly, it is an antiquated design pattern and better UX options are available today.

 The up-to-date alternatives offered by Fusion Matchmaking API are: